-Build-a-Bear Molecule Toolkit Approach to Healing the Planet Precisely
+Build-a-Bear Molecule Toolkit Approach to Healing the Planet Precisely Describe video

 Creating a library of precise products that other companies or researchers could assemble into final products will make the benefits of atomic precision widely available.
 This project proposal is to create such a library of pores for single-atom layer membranes.
 This will extend Covalent's commercial development of such membranes for water filtering.
 Covalent's prior development includes designed surface chemistry, pores and surfaces, and small-scale manufacturing.
 Covalent expects full-scale manufacturing in three years.
 This proposal extends Covalent's capability to filtering gases.
 The design and synthesis of a new pore will take about a year and cost \$8 million.
+Visit www.foresight.org/atomiclinks so you can see link for this presentation and all others.